mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```
 The Javelin is built around the Atlatl Boost System, which was designed
 as an integrated part of the hull.
-The vessel’s standard maneuver drive
+The vessel's standard maneuver drive
 is impressive on its own, being capable of sustained 6g thrust, but under
 maximum boost the Javelin can overhaul almost any vessel.
 A Javelin
 that uses all of its reaction fuel will take much longer to get home than it